USEPA/workshops/lessons/03_analyze_gis_data.md

 # Basic GIS Analysis with R
 We now have the required packages installed and know how to read data into R. Our next step is to start doing some GIS analysis with R. Throughout the course of this lesson will show how to do some basic manipulation of the `raster` and `sp` objects and then show a few examples of some relatively straightforward analyses.
-We will only be scratching the surface here, but hoepfully this will provide a starting point for more work doing spatial analysis in R.  ***Note:*** *Much of this lesson assumes some familiarity with R and working with data frames.*
+We will only be scratching the surface here, but hopefully this will provide a starting point for more work doing spatial analysis in R.  ***Note:*** *Much of this lesson assumes some familiarity with R and working with data frames.*

 ## Lesson Outline
 - [Explore and manipulate](#explore-and-manipulate)